dapr/docs-zh/content/zh-hans/operations/monitoring/metrics/prometheus.md

 ### Install
 {{% alert title="Note" color="warning" %}}
 You don't need to install Prometheus if you plan to run it as a Docker container.
 Please refer to the [Container](#run-as-container) instructions.
-Please refer to the [Container](#run-as-container) instructions.
 {{% /alert %}}

 To install Prometheus, follow the steps outlined [here](https://prometheus.io/docs/prometheus/latest/getting_started/) for your OS.